amolk/AGI-experiments/Active Synapse/README.md

 # Active synapse based learning

+The main idea behind the active dendrite framework is to make neurons more prone to fire with appropriate context is received.
+This could be a mechanism for mixing top down predictions with bottom up signal.
+Top down predictions would make certain set of neurons prone to firing, and the patterns that these neurons are sensitive to can drive network activity.
+This is equivalent to attending to certain parts of the overall signal that were top down predicted.
+This is a likely mechanism behind active noise supression when we try to hear someone speak in a noisy environment.

 This project explores an active dendrite based model for learning sparse representations of input patterns.
 The model is inspired by the ideas proposed in {Hawkins2016} and aims to demonstrate how specific dendrites on specific neurons in specific cortical columns become strongly connected to represent particular input patterns.

 The model consists of a set of columns, each with a number of neurons, and each neuron having a set of dendrites with potential synapses.
 Binary input vectors with a sparsity of around 20% are used to train the model.
 Over repeated presentations of the inputs, the synaptic weights are strengthened for those dendrites and synapses that contribute to recognizing a particular input pattern.